Simple Roasted Brussel Sprouts

 What to Serve with Roasted Brussel Sprouts

 Now you’re all set to roast the Brussel sprouts, now, you have to choose an entrée.
-These pair well with just about anything and you can add spices and herbs to match the flavors of what you are cooking.
+These pair well with just about anything, and you can add spices and herbs to match the flavors of what you are cooking.
 Here are some of our favorite mains.

 Recipe Ideas and Variations

 The best way to do that is with a delicious marinade.
-Whip up your marinade beforehand, and then toss your halved Brussel sprouts in a bowl with the delicious sauce before or after baking.
+Whip up your marinade beforehand, and then toss your halved Brussels sprouts in a bowl with the delicious sauce before or after baking.

 • Honey mustard: Honey, mustard, a little oil and vinegar, and your Brussels sprouts will be transformed into a sweet and tangy delight.

-• Smoky: For a South-American feel, try some smoked paprika, chili powder, or cumin along with your oil and salt.
+• Smoky: For a South American feel, try some smoked paprika, chili powder, or cumin, along with your oil and salt.

 • Add more veggies: Toss some parsnips, carrots, apples, or potatoes in with your sprouts for a tasty veggie roast.